UniversalDependencies/docs/_cs-feat/Foreign.md

 PDT does not contain words in foreign scripts (what it does contain are foreign letters based on the Latin script), and transcriptions from foreign scripts are not explicitly marked, hence the values `Fscript` and `Tscript` do not appear in the converted PDT data.

+For proper nouns the borderline between foreign words and loan words is somewhat fuzzy, so e.g. the English personal name _George&nbsp;_ is marked as foreign even though it would not normally be translated (except for names of rulers and saints, which would become _Jiří_).

 Articles in foreign names _(the, die, le)&nbsp;_ are tagged [cs-pos/ADJ](), not [cs-pos/DET]().